Suppressing crosstalk for Rydberg quantum gates: Acknowledgements

 \section{Acknowledgements}

 We thank the MUNIQC-Atoms team and the \textsc{Quantum Länd} team for useful experimental insights.
-We acknowledge funding from the Federal Ministry of Education and Research (BMBF) under the grants QRydDemo and MUNIQC-Atoms, and from the Horizon Europe programme HORIZON-CL4-2021-DIGITALEMERGING-01-30 via the project 101070144 (EuRyQa).
-F.M. acknowledges funding from the Federal Ministry of Education and Research under the grant CiRQus.
+We acknowledge funding from the Federal Ministry of Research, Technology and Space (BMFTR) under the grants QRydDemo and MUNIQC-Atoms, and from the Horizon Europe programme HORIZON-CL4-2021-DIGITALEMERGING-01-30 via the project 101070144 (EuRyQa).
+S.W. and H.P.B. acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) under the Priority Programme SPP 2514, and F.M. from the Federal Ministry of Education and Research under the grant CiRQus.